Another fine recovery process hits the dust

 Unlawful licence suspension could get you sued

-As a result of this ‘stuff up’, some speculate that the government could get sued.
-Maybe people could sue for economic loss, such as lost wages (or other things), suffered as a result of unlawful licence cancellation.
-Time will tell whether people sue the government, and if matters are settled out of court, we won’t know the outcome.
+As a result of this ‘stuff up’ (the Police Minister’s words), some in the media speculate that the government could get sued.
+Maybe people could sue for economic loss, such as lost wages, suffered as a result of unlawful licence cancellation or suspension.
+Time will tell whether people sue the government, and if matters are settled out of court, we will not know the outcome.

 Why do government agencies fail with fine recovery?

-Why does this happen?
+Why does this kind of thing happen?
 What can government agencies learn from these recurring mistakes?

 There can be many reasons why a government agency fails to comply with legislative processes such as fine recovery processes.
 The reasons are not mutually exclusive.

-One reason is a failure to read the legislation, connected with a failure to apply it.
+One likely reason is a failure to read the legislation, which leads to a failure to understand the legal limits of licence suspension decision-making.
+Failure to know or understand the law is, of course, connected with a failure to apply it.

 How many people perpetuated the failure?

-It is interesting to think about how many people have perpetuated unlawful processes without realising it.
-Does this mean that many of the public servants involved in fine recovery have no idea about the importance of legislation?
-Do people assume that all their processes are right?
-Day after day, week after week, year after year, person after person takes illegal enforcement action.
-This indicates issues of a systemic, cultural, or educational kind.
-Perhaps ethical issues too.
+It is interesting to think about how many people might have perpetuated the unlawful licence-suspension processes without realising it.
+Does this mean that many of the public servants involved in fine recovery had no idea about the importance of legislation?
+Did people assume that all their processes were right?
+Day after day, week after week, year after year, person after person was apparently taking illegal enforcement action.
+This indicates issues of a systemic, cultural, or even ethical nature.
+No doubt, education about the lawful limits of administrative decision-making power would be useful.
+(Happy to help.)

 As usual, ensure your fine recovery action under statute is lawful

 Just like any other administrative decision or action, fine recovery under an Act must be lawful.
-Decision makers need to learn (and their managers need to understand) the importance of legislation for their work.
-Without that legislative authority, they have no power at all.
+Decision-makers need to learn (and their managers need to understand) the importance of legislation for their work.
+Without that legislative authority, they have no power to take fine recovery action at all.

 Tell us what you thought